Last updated on December 10th, 2021

 Also, center the oven rack and heat the oven to 350°F.

 Alrighty then.
-Let’s make our so-delicious-you-will-faint Chocolate Gingerbread Cake!
+Let’s make our Chocolate Gingerbread Cake!

 Knock 8 tablespoons (1 stick) of unsalted, room temperature butter into the work bowl of a standing mixer (or, use any large bowl if you are using handheld electric beaters).